rustamserg/mogate/README.md

 Entity framework
 ----------------

 Everything in the game is an entity but the entity doesn't use traditional objects oriented hierarchy.
-Instead of class inheritance programming model the enity can contain one or more behaviours.
-For example:
+Instead of class inheritance programming model the enity can contain one or more behaviours, like:

 - Position - defines entity position in game world
 - Drawable - contains information required to render entity